- About DCC

-Guidelines and Procedures for Incoming students seeking accommodations for the placement test: (Documentation prior to placement is NOT required if students are only seeking extra time.)
+Guidelines and Procedures for Incoming students seeking accommodations for the placement test:

 1. Students must provide documentation of their disability to the Office of Accommodative Services (OAS) indicating need for testing accommodations.
 Documentation requirements are dependent upon your disability.
 For detailed information regarding documentation guidelines, click here.

 2. Upon review and preliminary approval, a letter will be sent out to you authorizing placement accommodations, instructions on making an appointment with Academic Services for the placement test as well as a copy of the authorization form forwarded to Academic Services detailing the specific accommodations granted.
 If the student's documentation does not provide sufficient information to make a decision on placement accommodations, a letter will be sent out requesting additional information.